ark-lang/ark-docs/REFERENCE.md

 		...
 	}

 Within the match statement are match clauses.
-Match clauses consist of an expression, followed by a single statement operator `->`, or a block if you want to do multiple statements:
+Match clauses consist of an expression, followed by a single statement operator `->`, or an arrow **and** a block if you want to do multiple statements:

 	match x {
 		0 -> ...;
-		1 {
+		1 -> {
 			...
 		};
 	}